Tutorial

 Introduction

-This tutorial gives an overview of the basic functions of mango agents and containers.
-It consists of four parts building a scenario of two PV plants, operated by their respective agents being directed by a remote controller.
+This tutorial gives an overview of the essential functions of mango agents and containers.
+It consists of four parts in which we are building a scenario of two solar power plants, operated by their respective agents being directed by a remote controller.

-Each part comes with a standalone executable file.
-Subsequent parts either extend the functionality or simplify some concept in the previous part.
+Subsequent parts either extend the functionality or simplify some concepts in the previous part.

 1. Setup and Message Passing